 Their hotline allows you to call in advance to reserve a time (for an early airport departure perhaps) or call at the moment you need a ride.
 This way, a taxi will be dispatched directly to you (almost always within 5-10 minutes) and there will be no doubt about the legitimacy of the taxi driver.

 2. Some of the things to look out for:

-In a Bluebird taxi, the meter should always be on and set to six-thousand rupiah (as a base price) so that you don’t have to negotiate a taxi fare with the driver when you arrive at your destination.
+In a Bluebird taxi, the meter should always be on and set to seven-thousand rupiah (as a base price).
 If the driver tells you that the meter is broken or the distance is too short to use a meter, do not take the taxi and report the errant driver afterwards to the company’s customer care hotline: +62 (0) 361 701 621.

 4. Have small change with you if possible

 It is common for drivers in Bali to act like they don’t have any small change to give you when you pay your taxi fare with big notes.
-To avoid this, have a few small bills on hand or insist upon your change being returned to you (10,000 and 20,000 rupiah notes are useful).
+To avoid this, have a few small bills on hand (10,000 and 20,000 rupiah notes are useful).
 If you are in a populated area, you can ask a shopkeeper nearby to break your big notes into smaller change for you.

 If you follow these few basic taxi tips and safety pointers, getting around the island will be easier than hopping on a plane to Bali!

 How to get a taxi at the airport